katiana22/surrogate-overparameterization/README.md

 * _scripts_ - contains scripts used for implementing the surrogate modeling tasks

 * _mPCE_ - contains notebook for constructing the mPCE model

+## Datasets

+Datasets can be provided upon request.

 ## Clone